-A few months after my daughter’s boss had a baby boy, Seamstress Erin introduced her first layette pattern.
+A few months after my daughter’s boss had a baby boy, Tuesday Stitches, formerly known as Seamstress Erin, introduced her first layette pattern.
 As soon as I saw it, I knew I had to make the Seamstress Erin Electron Layette in Organic Soy Knit.
 Of course, Erin the scientist and seamstress, named her first baby pattern the Electron Layette.

 Erin describes the Electron this way: modern, full of personality, and gender-neutral.
 The pattern includes: drop-crotch pants that easily fit over both disposable and cloth diapers; a V-neck cardigan with snaps; a knotted cap; and a drool bib.